 2) By making a website donation for the equivalent amount and then sending in your sponsorship forms to the address above in order for us to claim any Gift Aid.
 (Remember to select 'Folkestone Downs Challenge' as the reason for donation within the donation form)

 NOTE: If you have raised sponsorship purely online via a JustGiving page, we will send you an official thank you letter for your total after the above hand-in date.

 Suitable clothing for spending many hours outdoors in changeable weather, including a waterproof layer, suitable backpack/daypack for supplies and comfortable walking footwear that you have tested and worn in.

-No, unfortunately we don't allow dogs to take part in the Folkestone Downs Challenge as we can't cater for them along the route and it can be difficult to manage on the trail, especially during the evening stages.
+No, unfortunately we don't allow dogs to take part in the Folkestone Downs Challenge as we can't cater for them along the route and it can be difficult to manage on the trail, especially during the evening stages and sections where the trail crosses roads.
 However, we do think dogs make for great training companions!

 There’s no denying it – walking 36km is a tough challenge by anyone’s standards.
 It will be physically and emotionally demanding.
 You'll have to overcome fatigue and tiring limbs as you battle to complete the challenge!